 The new Congress may not want to cooperate: His recent achievements are impressive, but as "Obama tacks back to the center, he finds himself on lonely ground," says Jay Newton-Small at Time.
 The problem is that "virtually all of the moderates from both sides of the aisle have been wiped out" in recent elections, and new Tea Party lawmakers will "surely make negotiations more challenging when their representatives are seated in January."
 And yet, "whether campaigning or in the lame-duck, Obama has proven his capacity to surprise when expectations are lowest."

-Bipartisanship is the wave of the future: Even though the GOP will be in charge of the House come January, "says Matt Bai in The New York Times.
+Bipartisanship is the wave of the future: Even though the GOP will be in charge of the House come January, "President Obama and newly empowered Republicans may actually find more to talk about in the next Congress than they did in the last," says Matt Bai in The New York Times.
 After the 2008 election, it made sense politically for a diminished GOP to reflexively block Obama's agenda.
 But now, "Republicans in the House will share some accountability for governing the country, rather than simply standing in opposition."